rskew/autofarm/README.md

 - Give machine a fixed address (e.g. modify router config to give server a static IP on the local network via DHCP reservation).
   Add this address to the global config so that nodes can find the MQTT broker running on the server.
   TODO: currently hard-coded
-#- Deploy machine config in `farm-cns.nix` to the machine using nixops
-#  - `nixops create farm-cns.nix -d farm-cns; nixops deploy -d farm-cns`
-- SSH into the machine and confiugre as the farm server by symlinking /etc/nixos/configuration.nix to ./farm-server-configuration.nix
+- SSH into the farm server and configure as the farm server adding cns/irrigation-control-config.nix to /etc/nixos/configuration.nix

-## Stuff you'll want to update in the config
-- dynamic dns configuration in `farm-cns.nix`
-  - uses `freedns.afraid.org` with credentials in git-ignored `machines/dynamic-dns-url.txt`

 ## Commands to run manually on farm server
 Paste these into the terminal of the farm server to make things happen